 Local Density of States

-In this example, we will demonstrate the local density of feature (LDOS) feature of Meep by investigating the Purcell enhancement phenomena in a metallic microcavity.
+In this example, we will demonstrate the local density of states (LDOS) feature by investigating the Purcell enhancement phenomena in a metallic cavity.
+The simulation script is metal-cavity-ldos.ctl.
 The LDOS, in general, has many important uses for understanding classical dipole sources, but also in many physical phenomena that can be understood semiclassically in terms of dipole currents — for example, the spontaneous emission rate of atoms (key to fluorescence and lasing phenomena) is proportional to the LDOS.
 The LDOS is equivalent to the power radiated by a unit dipole, , which, alternatively, is really just a measure of how much the harmonic modes of a system overlap with the source point.
 Also, the LDOS is proportional to the radiation resistance of a dipole antenna.
 It is a useful quantity in electromagnetism due to the fact that the same current radiates a different amount of power depending on the surrounding geometry.
 Analytically, the per-polarization LDOS is exactly proportional to the power radiated by an -oriented point-dipole current, , at a given position in space.
-For a more mathematical treatment of the theory behind the LDOS, we refer you to the relevant discussion in chapter 4 of our book, but for now we simply give the result:
+For a more mathematical treatment of the theory behind the LDOS, see Section 4.4 ("Currents and Fields: The Local Density of States") in Chapter 4 ("Electromagnetic Wave Source Conditions") of the book Advances in FDTD Computational Electrodynamics: Photonics and Nanotechnology, but for now we simply give the result:

 where the normalization is necessary for obtaining the power exerted by a unit-amplitude dipole assuming linear materials.
 In FDTD, computing the LDOS is straightforward: excite a point dipole source and accumulate the Fourier transforms of the field at a given point in space to obtain the entire LDOS spectrum in a single calculation.
 This is implemented in the